AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ How to create and send a first email?

+Creating your first email in Campaign v8 is straightforward.
+You start from a template, select your target audience, design your content with personalization, test it with proofs, and then send.
+Campaign offers two interfaces for email creation: the full-featured **Client console** for advanced users and the modern **Campaign Web UI** for faster, more intuitive email building.

 **5 key steps:**

-1. Create delivery from template
+1. **Create delivery** - Start from an email template or create from scratch
-2. Define audience (queries, lists, or workflows)
+2. **Define audience** - Select recipients using queries, lists, or workflows
-3. Design content with personalization
+3. **Design content** - Use the email designer to create your message with personalization fields
-4. Send test proofs to validate
+4. **Send test proofs** - Validate rendering and content across devices and email clients
-5. Run analysis and send
+5. **Analyze and send** - Run delivery analysis to check for errors, then send your email

-Campaign v8 offers two interfaces: **Client console** (full-featured) and **Campaign Web UI** (modern, intuitive).

 **Related topics:**